 If you’re just starting out, you don’t need the best camping gear when it comes to camping chairs, but if you’re planning on being regular campers, believe me when I say a super comfortable camping chair is well worth the investment.

 We’ve had that many different camping chairs its ridiculous!
 We started with the cheap $10 ones from Bunnings – which are fine, I mean they do the job right.
 But then we bought some nicer mid range fancy chairs and have recently upgraded again!
-Now we have these nice Dune 4WS Deluxe Nomad chairs from Anaconda.
+Now we have these nice Dune 4WS Deluxe Nomad chairs from Anaconda (see them on eBay).

 Whatever you can afford is fine – but think about it – when you go camping you are likely to be spending a lot of time in that chair, so something comfortable is well worth it.
 At the very least I recommend you consider something with a little built in table for that all important glass of wine or beer.
 You can read our complete guide on how to choose the best camping chairs here.